AlternNO/DMARC-to-Google-sheet/README.md

 # DMARC-to-Google-sheet
-In Gmail: Save attachments that are DMARC-reports and insert values from them in Google sheet
+In Gmail: Save attachments that are DMARC-reports and insert values from them in Google sheet.
+The reports are in XML-format.

 ## Preparations in Google Drive
 1. Create a folder and call it DMARC